Chomenor/ioef-cmod/new-filesystem-readme.md

 This feature allows clients to load external content (particularly player models) when playing on an otherwise pure server.
 It retains the stability and compatibility benefits of a pure server, because the pure pk3s are prioritized over other pk3s, but is less restrictive when it comes to allowing content that doesn't exist in any of the pure pk3s.

 To enable this feature, set sv_pure to 2 on the server.
 This will only affects clients using the new filesystem.
 Clients using the original filesystem will function the same as if sv_pure is 1.

-# Cache Mechanisms

-This filesystem adds two types of caches to improve load times, an index cache and a memory cache.

-The index cache stores pk3 index data in a file called fscache.dat to reduce the initial game startup time.
-Cached data is matched to pk3s by filename, size, and timestamp, so it shouldn't cause problems when pk3s are modified.
-If you suspect the cache could be causing a problem, you can delete the cache file or disable it by setting "fs_index_cache" to 0 on the command line.

-The memory cache is used to keep previously accessed files in memory for faster access and reduce load times between levels.
-The size of this buffer is controlled by the "fs_read_cache_megs" cvar.
-The default is currently 64 for the client and 4 for the dedicated server.
-This value can be set to 0 to disable the cache altogether.

 # Download / Pure List Configuration